 Our assessment standards, methodologies, calculation tools, source of conversion factors used are mainly based on the document "How to prepare an ESG Report" issued by the Stock Exchange.
-The environmental KPIs are calculated based on its Appendix 2 "Reporting Guidance on Environmental KPIs", while the social KPIs are calculated based on its Appendix 3 "Reporting Guidance on Social KPIs".
+The environmental key performance indicators (collectively, "KPIs") are calculated based on its Appendix 2 "Reporting Guidance on Environmental KPIs", while the social KPIs are calculated based on its Appendix 3 "Reporting Guidance on Social KPIs".